Shopping

 Which grills are American-made?

 Most grills on the market are made abroad.
 If this is important to you, watch out for 'Made in the USA' claims, as these may be shorthand for 'made in the USA with globally sourced parts', which is not wholly American made.
 Weber, for instance, assembles a lot of its grills in the States but the parts are manufactured in China.
-American Made Grills is your best bet.
+American Made Grills are your best bet.

 Alex David

-As Head of eCommerce, Alex makes sure our readers find the right information to help them make the best purchase.
-After graduating from Cambridge University, Alex got his start in reviewing at the iconic Good Housekeeping Institute, testing a wide range of household products and appliances.
+As a gardens and lifestyle contributor, Alex makes sure readers find the right information to help them make the best purchase.
+Alex got his start in reviewing at the iconic Good Housekeeping Institute, testing a wide range of household products and appliances.
 He then moved to BBC Gardeners’ World Magazine, assessing gardening tools, machinery, and wildlife products.
-Helping people find true quality and genuine value is a real passion.

 With contributions from